xarray-contrib/xarray-simlab/doc/run_parallel.rst

    >>> in_ds.xsimlab.run(model=my_model, batch_dim="batch", parallel=True, store="output.zarr")

-As opposed to single-model parallelism, both multi-threads and multi-processes Dask schedulers are supported for this embarrassingly parallel problem.
+Both multi-threads and multi-processes Dask schedulers are well supported for this embarrassingly parallel problem.
+Like for single-model parallelism, the default scheduler used here is ``"threads"``.

 If you use a multi-threads scheduler, the same precautions apply regarding thread-safety and CPython's GIL.